May 2005

 HARD CHEESE or HARD PASTE CHEESE

 Also known as firm cheese.
 These have a dry, granular paste and are the hardest of all cheeses, solid and heavy.
-Hard cheeses typically are aged more than two years, during which the water and moisture evaporate to make the paste hard (to be classified as a hard cheese, the water content must be less than 40%).
+Hard cheeses are typically aged for more than two years, during which the water and moisture evaporate to make the paste hard (to be classified as a hard cheese, the water content must be less than 40%).
 Hard-paste cheeses vary tremendously: They can be pungent, sharp, aromatic, or piquant; cooked, semi-cooked, or uncooked; and range in color from stark white to deep yellow, orange, or brown.

 |